 - It is good to breathe.
 There is no law that says you must fill every second with talking.
 When you practice, practice breathing.
 Give your audience a moment to digest the last thing you said.
 Take a moment between points.
 Like whitespace in visual design it’s the pauses that make what you do say stand out clearly.
 Give yourself a slide or two that’s for just for catching up and taking a breath.

 - Don’t get hung up on slides.
 What you say matters most.
 Good slides support what you’re saying, not the other way around.
 The last thing you want is to end up chasing your slides, a common problem at Ignite as you’ll never catch up.
 Pick simple images and if you must use text, be sparse (and use large 50+pt fonts).
 No bullet lists, just one or two points.
 Make the slides flexible enough that if you fall behind it’s easy to skip something to catch up.

 - Make your talk fault tolerant.
-Since if something goes wrong or you get lost there’s no going back, build your talk into 4 of 5 pieces, where each piece could stand alone.
+Unlike normal presentations, if something goes wrong there’s no going back.
+You should build your talk into 4 or 5 pieces, where each piece could stand alone.
 Then if you fall behind, or something goes wrong, when the first slide for the next part comes up, you can easily recover.

 - Watch some ignite talks!
 Some of the best ignite talks get posted to the ignite show where you can see many different ways people use the format.
 Some good examples include:

 - You can hack the format.
 The idea of a ‘slide’ is vestigial – they’re not slides anymore.
 Put the same slide twice if you want to have more time to make a point.
 Or don’t use slides at all if you don’t want them.
 I’ve hacked the format a few times, including using a special time counter deck to give me more flexibility (see photo above).
 You can see this in action in my ignite talk on Attention and Sex or grab the deck here if you want to use or hack it further.